 Description Key Source 1.
 Appointment of Deputy Section 5 Local Government and Housing Act 1989 2.
 Report on resources Section 5 Local Government and Housing Act 1989 3.
-Establish and maintain Registers of Councillor's and Co-Opted members' Interests and Gifts and Hospitality Section 81 Local Government Act 2000, Section 29 Localism Act 2011 and the Member's Code of Conduct 4.
-Advice to Councillors and Staff on the interpretation and application of the Constitution Article 12 of the Council's Constitution 5.
+Establish and maintain Registers of Councillors' and Co-Opted members' Interests and Gifts and Hospitality Section 81 Local Government Act 2000, Section 29 Localism Act 2011 and the Policy on Gifts, Hospitality and Sponsorship and under the Member's Code of Conduct 4.
 Considering whether an interest is a sensitive interest Section 32 Localism Act 2011 5.
-Receive copies of whistleblowing allegations of misconduct Anti Fraud and Corruption Strategy, Council Constitution 6.
-Key role in promoting and maintaining high standards of conduct through support to the Members' Code of Conduct Committee Article 12 of the Council's Constitution 7.
-Advice on vires issues, maladministration, financial impropriety, probity and policy framework and budget issues to all councillors Article 12 of the Council's Constitution 8.
+Receive copies of whistleblowing allegations of misconduct Confidential Reporting Code, Council Constitution 6.
+Key role in promoting and maintaining high standards of conduct through support to the Standards Committee Article 10 of the Council's Constitution 7.
+Advice on vires issues, maladministration, financial impropriety, probity and policy framework and budget issues to all councillors Article 10 of the Council's Constitution 8.
 Report on contraventions or likely contraventions of any enactment or rule of law Section 5 Local Government and Housing Act 1989 9.
-Report on any maladministration or injustice where the Commission for Local Administration in England (Ombudsman) has carried out an investigation Section 5 Local Government and Housing Act 1989 10 Compensation for maladministration Section 92 Local Government Act 2000
+Report on any maladministration or injustice where the Local Government and Social Care Ombudsman in England (Ombudsman) has carried out an investigation Section 5 Local Government and Housing Act 1989 10 Compensation for maladministration Section 92 Local Government Act 2000